 Start & finish: Manningtree station

-Getting There: There are trains running to Manningtree station (London Liverpool Street to Ipswich line).
-If you are driving, go off A137 Harwich to Ipswich road and there is a car park at Manningtree station.
+Getting There: Trains run to Manningtree station (London Liverpool Street to Ipswich line).
+If you are driving, go off A137 Harwich to Ipswich road, and there is a car park at Manningtree station.

 Where to take a break: Stop at the Manningtree Station Buffet